 The NFI currently requires the Council to participate in a data matching exercise to assist in the prevention and detection of fraud.
 The Council is required to provide particular sets of data to the NFI for matching for each exercise, and these are set out in the NFI’s guidance, which can be found online at the National Fraud Intiative

-The use of data by the NFI in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+The use of data by the NFI in a data matching exercise is carried out with statutory authority under its powers in Part 6 and schedule 9 of the Local Audit and Accountability Act 2014.
+It does not require the consent of the individuals concerned under the Data Protection Act 2018.

 Data matching by the NFI is subject to a Code of Practice.
 This may be found online.

 For further information on the NFI’s legal powers and the reasons why it matches particular information, visit the National Fraud Intiative.

 For further information on data matching at this Authority call 01992 785577.

 Related pages on this website